What comes after the exit?

 Applications open · Forming now

-Applications read personally.
+Every application is read personally.
 We respond either way.